ZZYXX-CC/OTG-Summer-Camp/landing-page-copy.md

 ## Ready to Elevate Your Game?
 Secure Your Spot Today!

-This Easter is your chance to boost your football skills and make lasting memories at the OTG Football Academy Easter Camp[cite: 60].
-Due to intensive training and personalized attention, spots are limited[cite: 61].
+This Summer is your chance to develop comprehensive skills and make lasting memories at the OTG Football Academy Summer Camp[cite: 60].
+Due to our holistic approach and personalized attention, spots are limited[cite: 61].

 **Register Now to Unleash Your Potential!** [cite: 62]